lagubull/EasyDownloadSession/README.md

 - forceDownloadWithId: it will start the task immediately, pausing other download if necessary.

+You can use the property maxDownloads to increase the number of concurrent downds.

+    [EDSDownloadSession downloadSession].maxDownloads = @(4);

 ##Found an issue?

 Please open a [new Issue here](https://github.com/lagubull/SimpleTableView/issues/new) if you run into a problem specific to EasyAlert, have a feature request, or want to share a comment.